Mitigating Sample-Level Imbalance via Probabilistic Separation for Adaptive Multimodal Fusion: Relate Work

 \subsection{Multimodal learning}

-Multimodal learning aims to construct models capable of processing and associating information from multiple sources, such as text, images, speech, and video.
-Information in the real world is inherently multimodal; different modalities provide complementary clues, and their fusion can lead to a more **robust and comprehensive understanding than relying on single-modality approaches.
-This principle has led to the great success of multimodal learning in various areas, including Visual Question Answering (VQA)~\cite{antol2015vqa,ilievski2017multimodal}, action recognition~\cite{nagrani2020speech2action,gao2020listen,kazakos2019epic}, and Audio-Visual Speech Recognition (AVSR)~\cite{potamianos2004audio,hu2016temporal}.
+Multimodal learning aims to construct models capable of processing and associating information from diverse sources, such as text, images, audio, and video.
+Since real-world information is inherently multimodal, different modalities offer complementary semantic cues; fusing them yields a more robust and comprehensive understanding compared to unimodal approaches.
+Leveraging these strengths, multimodal learning has achieved remarkable success across various domains.
+For instance, Visual Question Answering (VQA)~\cite{antol2015vqa,ilievski2017multimodal} facilitates cross-modal reasoning via semantic alignment; Action Recognition~\cite{nagrani2020speech2action,gao2020listen,kazakos2019epic,li2025simultaneous} and Audio-Visual Speech Recognition (AVSR)~\cite{potamianos2004audio,hu2016temporal,yeo2024akvsr} integrate complementary modal information to enhance recognition accuracy; and Multimodal Retrieval~\cite{lin2024cross,liu2025enhanced,liu2025improved,song2024deep} establishes a common semantic space to enable cross-modal search.